Patient Records and Increasing Opt-In - Summary Care Record with Additional information

 Patients need to ‘opt in’ to allow access to their summary care record with additional information.
 (SCRai)

+It’s particularly useful; for people with complex or long terms condition, or patients reaching end-of-life.
 The NHS Ipswich & East Suffolk and West Suffolk CCG had already taken many of the recommended steps to increase ‘opt in’ and the CCG was ranked 7th nationally with an uptake of 15%.

+The Senior Digital & IT Project Manager and his team were keen to dramatically increase uptake to ensure all patients had the benefit of the best-informed care whatever the health or care provider.
 They wanted to reward GP practices which had already been successful with ‘full healthcare record sharing’ by putting in place a new process which required minimal time and effort from each practice but could deliver a significant increase in the number of patients agreeing to ‘opt in’ to the Summary Care Record with additional information.

+The 14 GP surgeries within the CCG had 70/80% full healthcare record sharing but relatively low Summary Care Record with additional information opt-in.
 The surgeries were collectively responsible for the care of 80,000 target patients.
 The total number registered at the surgeries is closer to 125000 patients.
+The first trial would target 51,000 of the group.

 A small pilot was run in one surgery with a budget of £2,000 targeting the palliative cohort.
-Each patient was sent a letter outlining exactly what a summary care record with additional information would contain, how it would help healthcare staff with delivering appropriate care and who those professionals might be and also the opt in process.
+Each patient was sent a letter outlining exactly what a summary care record with additional information would contain, how it would help healthcare staff with delivering appropriate care and who those professionals might be and also the opt-in process.
 Patients could opt in by letter.
-Subsequently they would also be able to respond online or by text.
+Subsequently, they would also be able to respond online or by text.

 The pilot achieved an uptake of 40+% and was sufficiently successful to provide the impetus to roll the project out on a greater scale.